camilotejeiro/kicad_cat_library/rules.md

 * (1) Pin placement (additional rules added to be able to draw components accurately)
     + (i)  Pin spacing
         - Spacing at more than 100mils or integer multiples of 100mil (IEC-60617)
-    + Pin placement
+    + Pin grid placement
-        - Recommended to fall on 100 mils grid (from center), otherwise.
+        - Recommended to fall on the 100 mils grid (from center), otherwise.
-        - At min must fall on the 50 mils grid (from center).
+        - At min must fall on the 50 mils grid (necessary to keep origin centered for some parts).
     + (ii) Pin length (min)
         - More than 100 mils
     + (iii) Pin length (max)